Performant-Labs/atk_lambda_func/README.md

 ### S3 Bucket

-Configure S3 bucket to store tests results.
+Configure S3 bucket to store testing results.

 Note that bucket names should be unique among the region.
 For instance, a bucket with the name including random token